Cryptoeconomics – Understanding the Basics of the Next Generation Technology

 The theories used to design a mechanism in cryptoeconomics mainly involve software and cryptography in a decentralized and distributed system.
 Incentives could prove to be a good security model for some time but nothing can be said about the future.
 The success of a security model mainly depends on the ability to gauge how people would react to certain things.

 Some applications of cryptoeconomics

 Different systems in operation today employ cryptoeconomics at the heart of it.
 One such system is the consensus protocol.
 The consensus protocol in blockchain sets the platform for a reliable agreement without having to depend on a centralized trust party.
 In the case of Bitcoin, this is known as proof of work consensus, as the miners are required to commit the work initially in terms of electricity and hardware before being allowed to participate in the mining process and seeking rewards.

 Cryptoeconomic research is still on for designing a better alternative for the proof of work consensus.
 Proof of stake is an alternative that is being developed to the current system with a number of improvements and variations.

-State channels is another application of cryptoeconomics where small set interactions are designed between users.
+State channels are another application of cryptoeconomics where small set interactions are designed between users.
 This helps in overcoming one of the biggest disadvantages of blockchain, the cost.
-Designing smaller interaction sets ensures that the blockchain is made more efficient by moving some of the process, off-chain while maintaining the trust factor with the help of cryptoeconomic design.
+Designing smaller interaction sets ensures that the blockchain is made more efficient by moving some of the processes, off-chain while maintaining the trust factor with the help of cryptoeconomic design.